ProjectFE-Zero/project-fractal-entropy/05_Microcosmos.md

 We analyze "Consciousness," the most complex domain, arguing that it is an "inner fractal" of the dynamic equilibrium seen in the Universe, Life, and Society.

 ## 5.1 Mechanism of Consciousness: Edge of Chaos
-Regarding the origin of consciousness, this protocol takes a cautious stance on Penrose's "Quantum Brain Theory" and instead supports Chaos Theory as a macroscopic dynamic process.
+Regarding the origin of consciousness, this protocol takes a cautious stance on Penrose's "Orch-OR" hypothesis and instead supports the macroscopic dynamic process approach found in chaos theory.

 * **Chaotic Itinerancy:**
     A concept proposed by Ichiro Tsuda.
 Brain neural activity does not stay in a specific attractor (stable state) but continues to wander among multiple attractors.
 This "unstable order" is the source of memory retrieval and creativity.